Adrian Butterfileld

 'Butterfield's slimline performing forces fit the music like a glove.
 The single voices combine harmoniously in contrapuntal choruses, and unaccompanied passages are shaded poignantly.
 Charles Daniels’s deft navigation of a stratospheric register interweaves deftly with Nicholas Mulroy’s soaring on the highest tenor parts, Benedict Hymas delivers the lowest tenor line articulately, and Edward Grint and Grace Davidson sing the outer parts with intelligent precision.
 Their conversational transparency is matched by expertly stylish playing… Butterfield’s decisions make much better musical sense, and the relaxed sincerity of his musicians yields revelatory new insights.'

-David Vickers, Gramophone Magazine, February 2019
+David Vickers, Gramophone Magazine, Handel Chandos works, February 2019

 'The result is a long way from larger-scale choral interpretations of this music, and the whole disc pulses with an engaging, intimate vitality.… Adrian Butterfield has chosen a fine group of soloists….
 The style is crisp and vivid, with Butterfield clearly relishing the bite which his small ensemble is able to bring to the pieces….
 I for one hope that Adrian Butterfield and his forces give us more.’

-Planet Hugill, January 2019
+Planet Hugill, Handel Chandos works, January 2019

 Follow on twitter and facebook